- Student Conduct

 - Students should look closely at the content of something (pictures, articles, etc.) before sharing a link or posting it on a wall or page.
 Anything posted can represent or misrepresent beliefs or positions on an important issue or matter.

 Under all circumstances, students must not engage in the following:

 - Circumvent the School’s network management and security system.

 - Attempt to access the personal accounts or private files of other users.

 - Impersonate or pose as another person in any form.

-- Download or distribute any pornographic, offensive, or degrading images or video including photographs of themselves or their peers.
+- Download or distribute any pornographic, offensive, degrading images, or video including photographs of themselves or their peers.

 - social media policy